tomasferrarisenda/automate-all-the-things-braindamage/README.md

 The true power of Crossplane lies behind Crossplane compositions, but that's a slighlty more advaded concept so we'll leave it for next edition, let's start with the basics.

 ## Foundational VS Non-Foundational
+For the moment, we will not be reaplacing all our Terraform IaC with Crossplane.
 Ejemplos
 Porq seguimos usando tf para algunas las bases elasticahce se mudaron a dentro del hel  char de backend. this involved some restructuring of resources loke subenet group and security group IDs. aun se puede ssh desde la ec2 a los nodos de elasticache??? ver security-groups.tf